enzomech/Cybersecurity-practical-class/Privilege escalation with sudo permission.md

-# Privesc with sudo find
+# Privesc with sudo permission

 For this practical class, I have a direct SSH access with a low privilege account.